Steven-Galvin/epizon/README.md

 * redirect users to sign in page if trying to reach unauthorized pages
 * allow admin to increase price of items by steps of 0.01
 * allow admin to update and delete products
+* allow admins to add or edit product images

 ## Authors